chengxuncc/blog/content/post/golang-marshaljson-receiver.en.md

 Output:
 `{"MyMarshalJSON":"it should be shown."}`

->If you pass a pointer to json.Marshal, and your reciever is a value, it WILL call the custom MashalJSON method on the value.
+>If you pass a pointer to json.Marshal, and your receiver is a value, it WILL call the custom MashalJSON method on the value.
->So general rule: __DON’T make your MarshalJSON reciever a pointer.__
+>So general rule: __Make sure you passing type as same as MarshalJSON receiver's type.__

 Credit:
 [Today I Learned: Beware with pointer in Golang!](https://hackernoon.com/today-i-learned-beware-with-pointer-in-golang-7764f2060a93)